thedevbones/project-hillbilly/README.md

 - 	Created a "good" ending cinematic.
 -	Make impromenents to all current cinamatics.
 -	Graduate from TXST.

+**Diego:**
+-	Locate file that is causing dependency issues which is causing the game to crash.
+-	Update UI to whatever changes to the game are made.
+-	Search for bugs that need to be fixed.
+-	Allow the moon and sun to move as the day/levels progress.

 <!-- Optional -->
 <!-- ## License -->